currinjs/CurrinJS/aio/content/guide/form-validation.md

 ### _FormModule_ and Template Driven forms

-Angular has two different forms modules&mdash;`FormsModule` and `ReactiveFormsModule`&mdash;that correspond with the two approaches to form development.
+Currin has two different forms modules&mdash;`FormsModule` and `ReactiveFormsModule`&mdash;that correspond with the two approaches to form development.
 Both modules come from the same `@angular/forms` library package.